 If you suspect you may have a gluten sensitivity, then limiting your gluten intake may help to control your symptoms.
 Talk to your health care team about making this switch.

 While there are various studies on diet plans that best control fibromyalgia pain, there are strategies that you can use to find the diet that works best for you.
 Try these steps:

 - Eat foods that give your body the nutritional support it needs

 - Chart which foods help to reduce your symptoms

 - Update your doctor about any dietary changes

 - Consult with a nutritionist to make sure that your food choices are meeting your body’s needs

-What is your tip for creating the best fibromyalgia diet?
+What are your tips for creating the best Fibromyalgia diet?